graythze/VKMsgDelete/README.md

 ---

-### 2. Script Configuration
-  - Specify the range of messages to delete inside the `msg_delete.py` file:
-    - `min_msg`: ID of the first message to delete.
-    - `max_msg`: ID of the last message to delete.
-  - Insert the received token into the `vk_token` variable.

----

-### 3. Running the Script
+### 2. Running the Script
   - Download and install [Python 3](https://www.python.org/downloads/).
   - Open PowerShell, CMD, or Terminal.
   - Install the required libraries with the command:
     ```bash
     pip install requirements.txt
     ```
-  - Run the script using the command:
+  - Run the script with the command:
     ```bash
-    python msg_delete.py
+    python msg_delete.py --min_msg 1 --max_msg 15000000 --vk_token "VK Token"
     ```
+    - The `--min_msg` argument specifies the ID of the first message to delete.
+    - The `--max_msg` argument specifies the ID of the last message to delete.
+    - The `--vk_token` argument is the previously obtained VK token.

 ---